You must click the "Tax Summary" or "Calculations" button after you change the tax calculator inputs. Failing to do so

 tax savings.
 Some common examples of these messages you may receive

 earner’s net income is less than the secondary earner’s.
-Interchanging
+Entries will be

 This violation occurs when the net income (income after